akseltaylan/raytracer/README.md

 - anti-aliasing
 - multiple scenes

-there are some bugs and things but I probably won't be fixing them / working on this much as I build a larger-scale implementation in my free time
+there are some bugs and things but I probably won't be fixing them / working on this much as I build a larger-scale implementation from scratch in my free time

 # Example
 ![alt text](https://i.imgur.com/CgaPO45.png)